Oskmey/-Agile-software-project-management/README.md

 [Cat character](https://cupnooble.itch.io/sprout-lands-asset-pack) by [Cup Nooble](https://cupnooble.itch.io/).
 Free to download.

-The music we have is custom-made by Alfred Young.
+Some of the music (themes for World and Main Menu) we have is custom-made by someone outside of our group, Alfred Young.